 To give her home an air of spring year-round, Tara Polony uses Soft Fern by Benjamin Moore.
 "It is a super light pastel green," Polony says.
 "The calming shade is light enough to match any brown, gray, or cream-based color scheme while adding a pop of soft color to your living room."
 Aside from a nod to warm weather, the shade is soothing and evokes a spa-like feeling.

 06 of 10

-Sue Kim, a color expert at Valspar, recommends a hazy blue called Seattle Haze by Valspar to drown out the chaos of everyday life.
-Paint on all four walls to transform the room into an inviting cocoon.
+Sue Kim, a color expert at Valspar, recommends this muted blue called Seattle Haze by Valspar to drown out the chaos of everyday life.
+Paint on all your living room walls to transform the space into an inviting cocoon.
 The color works beautifully with natural wood and beige tones.

 07 of 10